 The Albera cow lives in almost total freedom feeding mainly from the vegetation of the forests and meadows through which it roams.
 Its population is concentrated in the ‘Paraje Natural de Interés Nacional de la Albera’ (La Albera Protected Nature Park), in the northeast of the Alt Emporda.
-They have been a feature of the landscape for centuries and were cited in a document granting grazing rights to the monks of Vallbona, back in 1148.
+Cows have been a feature of the landscape for centuries and they were already mentioned in a document granting grazing rights to the monks of Vallbona, back in 1148.

 Gramona has been benefiting from their valuable contribution since 2012.
 A small herd has been responsible for clearing the woods surrounding our vineyards, bringing life and balance to our lands.
 Through its presence, we are attempting to achieve one of the three basic principles of biodynamics: to encourage the interrelationship of the mineral, vegetable and animal kingdoms.